CHollingworth/Lampray/README.md

 # Lamp
 A Mod Manager for games, made for Linux!
 As an alternative to Vortex and MO2.

-[!IMPORTANT]
-This tool is in its early days please see the contributing section to help add more to it.
+This tool is in its early days please see the contributing section to help add more to it, For now i am just one person working on this tool updates will be slow.

 # Usage